Will I get the same musicians I see on your website?

 How long do you need to set up?

-Half an hour for our portable PA, 2 hours for our Standard PA & Lighting system.
-2.5 hours for both.
-We will need to establish before you confirm your booking if we will have sufficient time to set up on the day, as restricted access may make certain combinations of performances impractical.
+15 minutes for our portable PA, 1 hour for DJ or our compact powered systems, 2 hours for our live music acts, and 2.5 hours for two locations (ie: ceremony and reception).
+We will need to establish before you confirm your booking if we will have sufficient time to set up on the day, as restricted access may make some entertainment combinations unfeasible.
 We’re happy to get in touch with your venue’s event manager at this stage if you’re unsure about times.
+This article covers setup times for each of our lineups in more detail.

 Our venue wants you to use their PA system.
 Can you?